dkublik/jekyll-now/_posts/2015-9-24-transaction troubles.md

 + to make the transaction as quick as possible
 + to make sure all the data are already in db, since event may be handled outside the scope of current transaction
++ to make sure that we trigger event only when everything went ok (data is in db, no rollback occurred)

 this is how it looks in the code: